-United Liberation Movement for West Papua says the opening of its new
+The United Liberation Movement for West Papua has opened its new office in Wamena, Indonesia.

 The Movement, which was last year granted observer status at the Melanesian Spearhead Group, this week opened an office in the Highlands of Papua province, a building shaped as a circular traditional Melanesian house.